 Cabbage Acids and Bases: If you thought cooked cabbage was only good for stinking up your kitchen, think again.
 Come find out how cabbage can tell you the pH of the common substances around your house with colorful solutions.

-Cardiovascular System: Touch a pig heart and learn the function of the various structures that make your heart beat!
-This demonstration will introduce you to the basics of the anatomy and physiology of the cardiovascular system.
+Cardiovascular Anatomy: Touch the hearts of pigs and mice to learn the function of the various structures that will make your heart beat!
+This demonstration will introduce you to the basics of cardiovascular anatomy and physiology.

 Egg Drop: Millions of Americans ride bicycles, but less than half wear bicycle helmets.
 In 2010 in the U.S., 800 bicyclists were killed and an estimated 515,000 sustained bicycle-related injuries that required emergency department care.
 Roughly half of these cyclists were children and adolescents under the age of 20.
 Annually, 26,000 of these bicycle-related injuries to children and adolescents are traumatic brain injuries treated in emergency departments.
 Prevention of head injuries is possible by wearing a properly fitted helmet.
-Learn about the important design criteria for helmets and then use this knowledge to design a "helmet" for a raw egg. after designing your egg helmet, stop by at 12:30 for the Egg Drop Competition - Prizes given to 1st, 2nd, and 3rd place winners with the lightest, unbroken "helmets!"
+Learn about the important design criteria for helmets and then use this knowledge to design a "helmet" for a raw egg.
+After designing your egg helmet, stop by at 12:30 for the Egg Drop Competition - Prizes given to 1st, 2nd, and 3rd place winners with the lightest, unbroken "helmets!"

-Eye Demonstration: Learn the function of the eye and how the complex structure affects the things we see, using real eyes to as a visual aide!
+Eye Anatomy: Learn about the function of the eye and how the complex structure affects the things we see, using real eyes as a visual aide!

 For event inquiries, please contact Colly Mitchell